pbxforce/vpn-server-openvpn/README.md

 # openvpn-Install
-A fully configuered pbxforce OpenVPN server installer with SSL Encryption for Ubuntu and other Debian based distros.
+A fully configuered pbxforce OpenVPN server with SSL Encryption for Ubuntu and other Debian based distros.
 COMING SOON